Parochial Church Council (PCC) Guidance

 In line with guidance issued by the Department for Health and Social Care, we will keep your details safely and in compliance with GDPR legislation for 21 days before securely disposing of or deleting them.
 We will only share your details with NHS Test and Trace, if asked, in the event that it is needed to help stop the spread of coronavirus.
 We will not use your details for any other purposes or pass them on to anyone else.

-Church Open for Prayer and Worship – Risk Assessment
+Church Open for Prayer and Worship – Risk Assessments July 2021

 Choir – Risk Assessment